 WCPL received written comments from Tocomwall Pty Ltd on 9 March 2017, also representing the Plains Clans of the Wonnarua People's Registered Native Title Claimants.
 Tocomwall Pty Ltd expressed an interest in involvement in the further investigations described in Section 4.11.
 No concerns were raised in relation to the proposed management of Aboriginal heritage.
-No other comments were received from the RAPs on the HMP.
+No other comments were received from the RAPs on the previous HMP.

-On 23 April 2018, OEH wrote to WCPL noting that it was satisfied that the revisions made in Version 4 of the HMP still adequately manage Aboriginal cultural heritage within the Wambo Mine Complex and the range of activities undertaken within the operational footprint of the mine (Appendix G).
+On 23 April 2018, OEH (now BCD) wrote to WCPL noting that it was satisfied that the revisions made in Version 4 of the previous HMP still adequately managed Aboriginal cultural heritage within the Wambo Mine Complex and the range of activities undertaken within the operational footprint of the mine (Appendix G).

-The Heritage Division, OEH provided comments on Version 4 of the HMP to DPE in relation to management of non-Aboriginal heritage.
-These comments have been addressed in Version 5 of the HMP and a reconciliation of the comments is provided in Appendix G.
+The Heritage Division, OEH (now BCD) provided comments on the previous HMP iteration to DPE (now DPIE) on 5 July 2018 in relation to management of non-Aboriginal heritage.
+These comments were addressed and a reconciliation of the comments is provided in Appendix G.